 Buy or sell copper scrap on ScrapAd

 Do you need to buy or sell copper, be it millberry, berry, candy or other types of copper scrap?
 On ScrapAd, the online platform for trading in recyclable materials, you will find a wide range of advertisements for copper ingot, shot, cable or chips.
-Find out more by registering for free on the platform - we look forward to seeing you!
+Find out more by registering for free on the platform and discover how to sell scrap metal - we look forward to seeing you!